Osmahmoud/SlopeHunter/README.md

 # load the package into your R session
 require(SlopeHunter)

-# Load data of a toy example
+# load data of a toy example
 data(data_example, package = "SlopeHunter")

-# View the first few rows of the data example
+# view the first few rows of the data example
 head(data_example)

-# display description of a toy example
+# display description of the data example
 help(data_example)
 ```
 This will show you a detailed description on:
-+ The instructions to run the software.
++ The instructions on how to run the software.
-+ The expected outcome.
++ The expected outcomes.
 + How to explore your outputs.

 For more details on usage of the software, run: